Video Streaming Fundamentals

-A way to continuously vary the bitrate (and subsequently the quality) of the content to adapt to ever changing network conditions or bandwidth.
+A way to continuously vary the bitrate (and subsequently the quality) of the content to adapt to ever changing bandwidth conditions.

 What it Transcoding?

-Decoding and re-encoding the media into a different format for the purpose of making it available in different bitrates (for adaptive streaming) or to different devices.
+Decoding and re-encoding the media into a different format for the purpose of making it available in different qualities (for adaptive streaming) or to different devices.

 What is RTMP?

 A low level Streaming Protocol.
-It is used in specialized applications and preferred for its reliability and relatively low latency.
+It is used in specialized applications and preferred for its reliability and relative low latency.

 What is HTTP Live Streaming (HLS)?